nightroman/FarNet/Vessel/README.md

 - *MaximumDayCount*

-    Maximum number of recorded days to keep the records for.
-The default is 42.
+    Maximum number of days for keeping all item usage events.
+    On exceeding aged items keep their last events only.
+    The default is 42 days.

+- *MaximumFileAge*

+    Maximum age of tracked items.
+    The default is 365 days.

 - *MaximumFileCount*

-    Maximum number of tracked items, files or folders.
-The default is 1000.
+    Maximum number of tracked files or folders.
+    The default is 1000 items.

 - *Limit0*

     The first group span in hours.
 It defines the most recently used items.
     Items are sorted by last used times, like in the usual history.
     The default and recommended value is 2 hours.

 *********************************************************************
 ## Menu commands